 This project will provide priority for buses and walking and cycling across the corridor and for vehicles carrying multiple people and/or freight along the corridor.
 Intersection improvements will make it safer for communities that flank the highway.

-Work is expected to get underway late 2022 and take two years to complete.
+Work is expected to get underway in 2023.

-The $25 million project will add much needed capacity to the public transport network in the high growth south-west sector of the city.
+$40 million funded is being provided to create much needed capacity to the public transport network in the high growth south-west sector of the city.

 The new bus lanes will run 2.5km along the highway, and help manage growth and provide transport choice for those commuting to work in the city centre.